Armstrong Whitworth Atlas: Operational history

 The first batch of 37 aircraft were ordered in 1927, entering service with 13 Squadron RAF and 26 Squadron in that year.
 Once the initial handling problems had been solved by the fitting of slats, the Atlas proved well suited for army co-operation, in use at home and overseas, with 208 squadron, being the first squadron to operate Atlases outside Britain, replacing Bristol fighters at Heliopolis, Egypt in 1930.
 Atlases were also used for communications duties and as advanced trainers, with 175 dual-control models built.
 The Atlas continued in service in the army co-operations role until replaced with the Hawker Audax, a variant of the Hawker Hart, with the last operational squadron, 208, re-equipping in 1935.
 It was also replaced in the advanced trainer role in 1935 by the Hawker Hart Trainer.

 Four civil registered Atlas trainers were used by Air Service Training Ltd for advanced and reserve flying training.
 They were scrapped in 1938.

+The Royal Canadian Air Force were supplied with 16 aircraft in 1927, mostly serving with No.2 (Army Co-operation) Squadron.
+They were still in service at the outbreak of World War II in 1939, taking on a new role flying maritime reconnaissance patrols from both Halifax and Saint John over the Bay of Fundy.
+At the end of 1939 the Atlas aircraft were passed on to No.118 (Coast Artillery Co-operation) Squadron, who continued operating this type on coastal patrols until replaced by Westland Lysander and Blackburn Sharks in 1940.